 As a general contractor, you know that it takes time, experience, and knowledge to give your customer the right answers.
 The best way to do that is by providing an accurate cost estimate so that you both agree on a fair price before diving into the project.

-Providing an accurate estimate helps ensure customer satisfaction, resulting in repeat customers and more revenue for your business.
-But how do general contractors estimate jobs?
+Our findings show that providing a general contractor price sheet ensures customer satisfaction, resulting in repeat customers and more revenue for your business.

 What do general contractors do?